zzxwill/oss/intl.en-US/Utilities/ossftp/How to integrate RAM for file sharing.md

 ## Activate RAM {#section_ijs_rkb_wdb .section}

 Resource Access Management \(RAM\)  is an Alibaba Cloud service designed for controlling resource access.
 By creating a policy, you can create a shared read account.
-Users can use this account to log on to the FTP  tool

-and read your files.
+Users can use this account to log on to the FTP tool and read your files

 ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/4868/6265_en-US.png)